 Standard governance arrangements in place prior to the onset of the Covid-19 pandemic continue to operate as before.

-On the operational side, teams have been re-organised through a mix of
+On the operational side, teams have been re-organised through an adequate and evolving mix of

 - remote working in all locations to ensure availability and - office presence with required social distancing.